jurassicLizard/Alif_Game_Platform_UE/README.md

 * **APrototypeRifle** :  extends ABaseWeapon and is meant to be visible in the world by initializing a relevant texture mesh

-# Most Important Component Classes that can be attached to actors
+# Component Classes that can be attached to actors

 ## Characters